Video Coding: Algorithms and Specification

 Lecturer: Dr.-Ing.
 Mathias Wien

-The lecture is designed as a block course of two weeks.
+The lecture is designed as a two-week block course.
 In the first week, all lecture sessions will be held.
 The second week is planned for tutorial work which is assigned in the last lecture session on Friday of the first week.
-In the tutorial, the students work on project tasks which include software work on exemplary compression tools as well as tasks with include work on actual specification text.
+In the tutorial, the students work on project tasks which include software work on exemplary compression tools as well as tasks which include work on actual specification text.
 A presentation of the project results is to be prepared and presented on Friday of the second week.
 The tutorial presentation session ends the two week block course.
 The examination will be held in oral form after the block course.

 The course shall enable the students to understand the algorithmic concepts behind state-of-the-art video coding.
 It shall enable them to read and work with specification text and understand the standardization process.
 It shall further enable them to draft specification text for new algorithms and tools.